myData = {

 You should now make it a priority Sign Up!

 First, remember the finding from last week: if we don’t really care about column order, then a dictionary of lists is a nice way to handle data.
 And why should we care about column order?
 With our CSV file we saw what a pain it was to fix things when even a tiny thing like the layout of the columns changed.
-But if, instead, we could just reference the ‘Description’ column in the data set then it doesn’t matter where that column actually is and we would know that all the descriptions would be text, while all the populations or prices would be numbers.
-Why is that?

 This task briefly recaps the final part of the previous practical and builds on the DOLs to Data and Functions lectures.